Career and employability advice

 The scheme runs for approximately five months and it is expected that mentors and students will have a minimum of five meetings including at least two in person.
 The other interactions can be virtual and can include telephone, video calls or email conversations.

-The programme is now closed for this academic year, and will re-open in October 2023.
+The programme is now closed, but will re-open in early October 2024.

 If you have any questions or would like further information please email the mentoring team.